The comparison between which wide-format plotter technology is better, toner or ink jet, has been questioned within AEC companies for years.

-Believe it or not, today’s ink jet plotters are only designed to last three years.
+Believe it or not, today’s ink jet plotters are only designed to last a few years.
 This is a tough concept for some people to accept, but it is legit.
-Research and you'll find that ink jet plotters, regardless of manufacturer, usually do not offer an extended service plan past 3 years.
+Research this and you'll find that ink jet plotters, regardless of manufacturer, usually do not offer an extended service plan past 3 years.

 Toner-based plotters, on the other hand, are much more durable systems that are made to last for years.
 For example, the estimated life expectancy of an Océ PlotWave system is seven to ten years on average.
 You would have to purchase several ink jets in the same time span.

 Traditional ink jet plotters just can’t handle consistently large print volumes.
 Obviously, there are some people who are able to push their ink jet plotters past the norm.

 Toner-based plotters, however, can easily handle many thousands of square feet of printing per month.
 For instance, both the Océ PlotWave 450 and PlotWave 550 are capable of producing 25,000 square feet of printing per month.
 That is 4,167 D-size sheets.

 Understandably, there will be plenty of companies that will not have these types of issues to worry about, but for those that do, can be crippled by slow print speeds.

 Comparing the Overall Costs

 Based on our own analysis, we find that the operational costs of ink jet tends to hover around $0.203 per square foot, while the cost of LED toner averages $0.116 per square foot.